ostdotcom/website-docupony/platform/docs/kevin temp/platform_overview_Y.md

 ![platform-interaction](/platform/docs/assets/Platform-Integrations.jpg)

 The **OST Platform** is designed to provide everything businesses with millions of users need to deploy Brand Tokens to drive engagement.
 It’s a complete set of developer tools that any company can integrate without any blockchain expertise.
-As a developer exploring the OST platform, we hope you enjoy engaging with the technology and interacting with the OST blockchain protocols, contracts, APIs, and SDKs.
+As a developer exploring the OST platform, we hope you enjoy engaging with the technology and interacting with the OST blockchain protocols, contracts, APIs, and sdk.

-The **Server Side APIs and SDKs** provide various endpoints/methods that can be used by developers to design and manage their Brand Token Economies.
-The **OST Wallet SDKs** enable end-users to safely interact with Brand Tokens.
+The **Server Side APIs and sdk** provide various endpoints/methods that can be used by developers to design and manage their Brand Token Economies.
+The **OST Wallet sdk** enable end-users to safely interact with Brand Tokens.

 The sections below highlight what you can do with OST Platform.
  * A company can easily deploy a Brand Token Economy